Image: Artist rendering of the James Webb Space Telescope. Credit: NASA

 On Jan.
 24, NASA announced Webb’s arrival at L2, lauding the mission team and celebrating the culmination of 30 years of planning.
 “JWST has achieved amazing success and is a tribute to all the folks who spent many years and even decades to ensure mission success,” Webb Project Manager Bill Ochs said in a statement.

 With the most daunting challenges behind them, the Webb team still has crucial preparations ahead.
 Webb is now in the process of cooling to its operating temperature of 40 Kelvin, or -388 degrees Fahrenheit—a climate so extreme, engineers had to build each of its 18 hexagonal mirror segments “precisely wrong” to compensate for shrinkage.
 The mirrors must also be aligned to work in unison—a months-long process orchestrated by tiny motors on the back of each segment that move in microscopic increments.
-The suite of instruments that will analyze the light these mirrors capture (including cameras, spectrographs, and coronagraphs) also need calibration.
+The suite of instruments that will analyze the light these mirrors capture (including cameras, spectrographs, and coronagraphs) also need to be calibrated.

 Once fine-tuned, Webb will be ready to begin gazing deep into the void, capturing data that astronomers anticipate will alter our understanding of the universe.
 If all goes well, we’ll be seeing the very first images this summer.